KING-SAMM/Blockchain/overview-of-blockchain/NOTES.md

 CONCENSUS PROTOCOL
 ------------------------------------------
 ```
-A Concensus Protocol is a fault-toleraant protocol that is used to acheive the necessary agreement on a single data value, on a single
+A Concensus Protocol is a fault-toleraant protocol that is used to acheive the necessary agreement on a single data value, on a single state of network.

+It is a set of rules that decide on the contribution of the various participants of the blockchain.

+It ensures that all transactions ocurring on the network are genuine and all participants agree on the concensus of the ledger.
 ```